ShizukaDonaghue/atomic-quiz/README.md

 <img src="docs/colour-palette.png" width="80%">

 ### Typography
 The font used throughout the website is Ubuntu which is imported from [Google Fonts](https://fonts.google.com/).
-It is easy to read and suits the image of the website.
+It has a comic feel to give a little sense of fun, which suits the image of the website.

 ## Features
 ### Existing Features